The Best Signature $12 Dish in Every State

 Runner-up: Chalet Restaurant and Bakery in Newport

 Marionberries are known for their tart flavor and grow throughout Oregon, making the berry a popular feature in desserts like marionberry ice cream and marionberry pie.
 At Willamette Valley Pie Company, you’ll find a range of marionberry products you can buy from the retail shop like jams and syrups, in addition to a thick slice of the pie you can enjoy in the seating area for $3.
-Family-owned Chalet Restaurant and Bakery has been dishing out delicious pies for over 30 years including its marionberry with its buttery and flaky crust and thick filling for under $6.
+Family-owned Chalet Restaurant and Bakery has been dishing out delicious pies for over 30 years including its marionberry with its buttery and flaky crust and thick filling for around $7.

 Ida’s Cafe